state-alchemists/zrb/src/zrb/builtin/generator/fastapp/template/src/kebab-app-name/README.md

 # Accessing the web interface

-Once you start the application, you can visit [`http://localhost:httpPort`](http://localhost:httpPort) in your browser.
-By default, the application will run on port httpPort, but you can change the port by providing `ENV_PREFIX_APP_PORT`.
+Once you start the application, you can visit [`http://localhost:appHttpPort`](http://localhost:appHttpPort) in your browser.
+By default, the application will run on port appHttpPort, but you can change the port by providing `ENV_PREFIX_APP_PORT`.

 To log in as admin, you can use the following credential: